rpryzant/deconfounded-lexicon-induction/README.md

 * For a continuous variable X, give the algorithm _log(X)_ instead of just X.
 * The algorithm is sensitive to hyperparameter settings (number of training steps, hidden dimension, etc).
 Try several different settings to get the best scores possible.

+### Citation

+If you use this package, please include hte following citations:

+This package is based on the following papers:

+1. _Deconfounded Lexicon Induction for Interpretable Social Science_ [(Pryzant, et al. 2019)](https://nlp.stanford.edu/pubs/pryzant2018lexicon.pdf)
+2. _Interpretable Neural Architectures for Attributing an Ad’s Performance to its Writing Style_ [(Pryzant, et al. 2019)](https://nlp.stanford.edu/pubs/pryzant2018emnlp.pdf)